Botulism: Other susceptible species

 Botulism can occur in many vertebrates and invertebrates.
-Botulism has been reported in such species as rats, mice, chicken, frogs, toads, goldfish, aplysia, squid, crayfish, drosophila and leeches.
+Botulism has been reported in species such as rats, mice, chicken, frogs, toads, goldfish, aplysia, squid, crayfish, drosophila and leeches.

 Death from botulism is common in waterfowl; an estimated 10,000 to 100,000 birds die of botulism annually.
 The disease is commonly called "limberneck".
 In some large outbreaks, a million or more birds may die.
 Ducks appear to be affected most often.
 An enzootic form of duck botulism in the Western US and Canada is known as "western duck sickness".
 Botulism also affects commercially raised poultry.
 In chickens, the mortality rate varies from a few birds to 40% of the flock.

 Botulism seems to be relatively uncommon in domestic mammals; however, in some parts of the world, epidemics with up to 65% mortality are seen in cattle.
 The prognosis is poor in large animals that are recumbent.

 In cattle, the symptoms may include drooling, restlessness, incoordination, urine retention, dysphagia, and sternal recumbency.
 Laterally recumbent animals are usually very close to death.
 In sheep, the symptoms may include drooling, a serous nasal discharge, stiffness, and incoordination.
 Abdominal respiration may be observed and the tail may switch on the side.
 As the disease progresses, the limbs may become paralyzed and death may occur.
 Phosphorus-deficient cattle, especially in southern Africa, are inclined to ingest bones and carrion containing clostridial toxins and consequently develop lame sickness or lamsiekte.

 The clinical signs in horses are similar to cattle.
 The muscle paralysis is progressive; it usually begins at the hindquarters and gradually moves to the front limbs, neck, and head.
 Death generally occurs 24 to 72 hours after initial symptoms and results from respiratory paralysis.
 Some foals are found dead without other clinical signs.

 Clostridium botulinum type C toxin has been incriminated as the cause of grass sickness, a condition in horses which occurs in rainy and hot summers in Northern Europe.
 The main symptom is pharynx paralysis.

 Domestic dogs may develop systemic toxemia after consuming C. botulinum type C exotoxin or spores within bird carcasses or other infected meat but are generally resistant to the more severe effects of C. botulinum type C. Symptoms include flaccid muscle paralysis, which can lead to death due to cardiac and respiratory arrest.

 Pigs are relatively resistant to botulism.
 Reported symptoms include anorexia, refusal to drink, vomiting, pupillary dilation, and muscle paralysis.

 In poultry and wild birds, flaccid paralysis is usually seen in the legs, wings, neck and eyelids.
 Broiler chickens with the toxicoinfectious form may also have diarrhea with excess urates.